New Jersey and Freight Rail: Perfect Together

 With the Treasure State’s population forecast to grow by more than 60 percent between 2005 and 2030, freight transportation demand can be expected to rise sharply.
 Freight rail already plays a lead role in transporting Montana coal, minerals, ores and grain to global markets and it will continue to be a key tool as the state accommodates future growth.

-Montana's six freight railroads operate over 3,680 miles of track and employ 2,772 in the Treasure State.* It would have taken approximately 1.8 million additional truckloads to move the 32.1 million tons of freight that moved by rail in Montana in 2021.
+Montana's six freight railroads operate over 3,680 miles of track and employ 2,772 in the Treasure State.* It would have taken approximately 5.8 million additional trucks to handle the 105.0 million tons of freight that started, ended, or moved through Montana in 2021.
 Moving freight by rail prevented 4.19 million tons of greenhouse gas emissions, the equivalent of taking 822,000 cars off the road or planting 63.5 million trees.
 Coal and farm products make up the majority of freight rail shipments beginning in Montana.
 Petroleum and chemicals are the largest rail imports to the state.

 *2021 data